OhCastley/serverless/the-alexa-skill/python/README.md

       retainOnDelete: false
     });
 ```
-3. In your chosen Handler, under the line that reads "handle(handlerInput)...", add a new variable with an appropriate name and set its value to your copied URL as a string.
+4. In your chosen Handler, under the line that reads "handle(handlerInput)...", add a new variable with an appropriate name (e.g. "imageURL") and leave it blank for now.
-4. Change ".withSimpleCard" to ".withStandardCard" and add your variable as a third argument.
+5. Change ".withSimpleCard" to ".withStandardCard"
-5. Your new code should look similar to this:
+6. Your new code should look similar to this:
 ```
 async handle(handlerInput: HandlerInput): Promise<Response> {
-        const pictureURL = 'your URL here'
+        const imageURL = ''
         const speechText = 'Hey, it\'s Pancakes the CDK Otter here, what would you like to know?';
         const repromptText = 'You can ask what CDK Patterns I have, if you like!';
         const { attributesManager } = handlerInput;